codemagic-ci-cd/codemagic-docs/content/knowledge-base/migrating-from-bitrise.md

 ## Migrating Flutter builds with Flutter workflow editor

 Besides using the `codemagic.yaml` file for configuration; it is also possible to use the Flutter workflow editor for Flutter applications.
 Note that you can either create separate workflows for `iOS` and `Android` or build them in the same workflow.
+Flutter becomes preinstalled on all Codemagic's build machines.

 ### iOS workflow